Angling at Craigavon City Park Lake North

 This is the smaller of two man made lakes in a city park setting.
 It is accessible by a surfaced path connecting with pedestrian and cycle paths.
 Shallow water and weed patches provide a lot of coarse fish.

-dead bait for pike is permitted using one rod only and should be a minimum size of 100mm
+dead bait for pike is allowed using one rod only and should be a minimum size of 100mm

-Dead bait for pike is permitted using one rod only.
+Dead bait for pike is allowed using one rod only.

 Facilities for people with disabilities